-If you shared the features with someone who knows what they are doing, they will have a good laugh.
-This isn't 2010 anymore.
-If the software can create high quality content and maintain it on autopilot, why do you think are real authority websites still investing a lot of time and money for creating & updating their content?
+If you share the features with someone who knows what they are doing, they will have a good laugh.
+This isn’t 2010 anymore.
+Suppose the software can create high-quality content and maintain it on autopilot.
+Why do you think are real authority websites still investing a lot of time and money in creating & updating their content?

-These so called automated tools don't write content, they simply scrape it from article directories like Ezine, and re-write it for you to use.
-Not only will the article's quality inferior, it may also contain grammatical errors and references to trademarked images/videos which are someone else's property.
+These so-called automated tools don’t write content; they simply scrape it from article directories like Ezine and re-write it for you to use.
+Not only will the article’s quality be inferior, it may also contain grammatical errors and references to trademarked images/videos which are someone else’s property.

 It takes time to rank on Google and establish your authority in a niche, and it’s anything but overnight riches as some of these so-called ‘gurus’ spew on their websites.

-It's quite apparent he didn't really try at all here.
+It’s quite apparent he didn’t really try at all here.
 Every traffic source works provided you put in the work and make it work for you.
-Same with FB ads too, it depends on your market, targeting and involves rigorous testing to achieve results.
+Same with FB ads too; it depends on your market and targeting and involves rigorous testing to achieve results.

-Programs like these almost never work, and even if they do (spit out gibberish content), it won't make you a dime because no one will ever read it.
+Programs like these rarely work, and even if they do (spit out gibberish content), it won’t make you a dime because no one will ever read it.
 It shares similar characteristics with CB Automator which is another bunk program out there.

 Spamming your friends on social media is a very bad way to do business.
-You will have a hard time making money and it will be very short term.
-This totally contradicts how 'authority' websites really work.
+You will have a hard time making money, which will be very short-term.
+This totally contradicts how ‘authority’ websites really work.

 Is Site Swift a Scam?

-It does come with a 30-day money back guarantee if you want to try it but we can tell before you go ahead and buy it - it won't work, plain and simple.
-You must position yourself as an authority, be legitimate and stick to healthy promotional methods instead of spamming everywhere.
-For an authority website, their reputation in front of their audience is everything and they will do anything but risk losing it by resorting to deceiving methods SiteSwift suggests.
+It does come with a 30-day money-back guarantee if you want to try it, but we can tell before you go ahead and buy it – it won’t work, plain and simple.
+You must position yourself as an authority, be legitimate, and stick to healthy promotional methods instead of spamming everywhere.
+For an authority website, its reputation in front of its audience is everything, and it will do anything but risk losing it by resorting to deceiving methods SiteSwift suggests.